tjoliveira/cifar10-classification-autoencoder/README.md

 autoencoder= train_autoencoder(x_train, x_val, autoencoder_config, autoencoder_filename, encoder_filename)
 ```

-autoencoder_filename will be used to save the fitted autoencoder model in the '/models' directory, the training history in the '/history' directory and a training and validation loss plot in the '/plots' directory.
+autoencoder_filename will be used to save the fitted autoencoder model in the '/models' directory and a training and validation loss plot in the '/plots' directory.

 encoder_filename will be used to save the weights of the encoder component in the '/models' directory.